Skip to main content

 • Site work like grading, paving, or landscape alterations

-• Installation of solar panels, HVAC systems, or other mechanical equipment visible from public areas
+• Installation of solar panels, HVAC systems, or other mechanical equipment

 • Interior work if the easement includes interior protections